uberVelocity/EEG-classification/README.md

 7. Add 2C / 2D to graphs.
 8. Compare experienced vs non-experienced.

+## Extension app
+The app would give you an option to choose what type of debate to run investigations on.
+Based on the times that we have chosen, the app would run an oscillatory power test on the debate at a frequency given by the user.
+It is an interface that implements the methodology that we have used.
+If implementing multiple classifiers, an option to train and test different classifiers could be implemented using different portions of the data.

 ## INSTRUCTIONS

 Intersected times of anger / non-anger are in debate_X_times.m / debate_X_times_peace.m.
 The electrodes and frequency specifications are in elec_freq.m.